HarshGurnani/cse15l-lab-reports/Week1LabReport.md

 On my laptop, it looks like this:

 <img width="667" alt="Screen Shot 2023-01-14 at 7 51 09 PM" src="https://user-images.githubusercontent.com/68934498/212522038-e177b289-a990-42aa-881b-ffa7a92f2bda.png">

+> Example of using basic commands on terminal

 And that's all the basics!
 Remember to reach out to your professor or TA's if you need any help.